Chart Color Schemes

 Woolooware - Burraneer's population is slightly older than the national pattern

-The median age in Woolooware - Burraneer is 40 years, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-Compared to the Greater Sydney average, the 55-64 age cohort is notably over-represented at 12.9% locally, while the 25-34 age cohort is under-represented at 11.3%.
+Woolooware-Burraneer has a median age of 40, slightly higher than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Compared to the Greater Sydney average, the 55-64 age cohort is notably over-represented in Woolooware-Burraneer at 12.9%, while the 25-34 year-olds are under-represented at 11.3%.
 Between 2021 and present, the 75 to 84 age group has grown from 5.1% to 6.4% of the population, while the 35 to 44 cohort increased from 12.2% to 13.2%.
-Conversely, the 45 to 54 cohort has declined from 14.3% to 12.2%.
-Demographic modeling suggests that Woolooware - Burraneer's age profile will evolve significantly by 2041.
-The 75 to 84 age cohort is projected to grow significantly, expanding by 418 people (65%) from 645 to 1,064.
+Conversely, the 45 to 54 age cohort has declined from 14.3% to 12.2%.
+Demographic modeling suggests that Woolooware-Burraneer's age profile will evolve significantly by 2041.
+The 75 to 84 age cohort is projected to grow significantly, expanding by 65% from 645 to 1,064 people.
 Notably, the combined 65+ age groups will account for 55% of total population growth, reflecting the area's aging demographic profile.
-The 0 to 4 age group is projected to display modest growth at 0%, adding only 2 residents.
+The 0 to 4 age group displays more modest growth at 0%, adding only 2 residents.